maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Copia les adreçes seleccionades al porta-retalls</translation>

 ERR
-Pluralization and spelling are incorrect.
-It should be singular and "adreces" is misspelled.
+The translation uses the plural and contains a spelling error (“adreçes” should be “adreces”).
+It should be singular to match the source, and “currently” can be reflected explicitly.

 Correct translation:
-Copia l'adreça seleccionada al porta-retalls
+Copia l'adreça seleccionada actualment al porta-retalls
 ```

 <!-- cache_translation_check_ca_1ef7dd59fbcc90e12fc6ab0aef28b3294f9490ce19799998803852e2537db485 -->